hasezoey/ade-key-extractor-rust/README.md

 cat ./ade_key.der
 ```

-Or if needing to run `ade-extract-winapi-bin.exe` separately (can be done on any wine / windows system, does not require ADE):
+Or if needing to run `ade-extract-winapi-bin.exe` separately (can be done on any wine / windows system, does not require ADE to run `ade-extract-winapi-bin.exe`):

 ```sh
 # Execute the program